BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 charge on any of my iPhones in the past.

-The physical form of the iPhone X<span class="small-caps">S</span> Max is nearly the same as the iPhone  Plus, but with a stainless steel band around the sides and the awesome edge-to-edge display.
+The physical form of the iPhone X<span class="small-caps">S</span> Max is nearly the same as the iPhone 8 Plus, but with a stainless steel band around the sides and the awesome edge-to-edge OLED display.

 I picked up a Qi charger with my iPhone and use it to charge every night.
 It's a small thing, but it's nice to just rest the iPhone on my bedside table and it just